jrkerns/pylinac/docs/source/calibration_docs.rst

 .. note::
     The Photon class uses kQ values from the TG-51 addendum.
     The Legacy Electron class will make the user specify a kecal value and measure Pgradient.
-    The Modern Electron class will calculate kQ completely from R50 and the chamber from Muir & Rodgers 2014 paper, no kecal or Pgradient needed.
+    The Modern Electron class will calculate kQ completely from R50 and the chamber from Muir & Rogers 2014 paper, no kecal or Pgradient needed.